Stock market today: Wall Street tumbles after worse-than-expected inflation data - ExBulletin

 Stock market today: Wall Street tumbles after worse-than-expected inflation data

-U.S. stocks are falling sharply on Tuesday after worse-than-expected inflation data forced investors to question the hopes that have propelled Wall Street to record highs.

-The S&P 500 was down 1.4% in morning trading as traders delayed their forecasts on when the Federal Reserve would implement the interest rate cuts they crave.
+The S&P 500 was down 1.3% in early trading as traders delayed their forecasts on when the Federal Reserve would implement the interest rate cuts they crave.
 THE inflation report hotter than expected may have put the final nail in the hope that the first cut might arrive in March.
 It also pushed many forecasts beyond May into June, according to CME Group data.

-The Dow Jones Industrial Average fell 532 points, or 1.4%, from its record high set the day before.
-The Nasdaq Composite Index, which was flirting with its all-time high set in 2021, fell even further, by 1.9%, as of 10:15 a.m.
-Eastern Time.

-High interest rates hurt all types of investments, and they tend to particularly harm high-growth stocks like technology companies.
-A 2% drop for Microsoft and 1.5% for Nvidia were two of the heaviest weights in the market.

 But it's still just one data point, following several months of encouraging trends where inflation has eased, said Chris Larkin, managing director of trading and investments at E-Trade at Morgan Stanley.